azigler/ranvier-webhooks/README.md

       "url": <URL TO YOUR GITHUB REPOSITORY>,
       "branch": <BRANCH NAME>,
       "command": <COMMAND TO RELAUNCH RANVIER>,
-      "path": <PATH TO PROJECT ROOT>
+      "path": <PATH TO PROJECT ROOT>,
+      "link": <BOOLEAN>
     }
   }
 ```

 The `branch` value corresponds to the branch of your repository that you wish to trigger the rebuild upon commit.
 For most uses, this should be `master`.
 The `command` is what rebuilds your server from the command line, and the `path` is the root path of your Ranvier repository.
+If you are using a local version of `ranvier`, make sure `link` is set to `true` in order to re-establish your link after the rebuild.

 Example config: